rdagumampan/yuniql-azure-pipelines-tasks/README.md

   ![](images/yuniql-run.png)

 ## Verify YUNIQL CLI Task
 Runs an uncommitted migration run.
-This performs a dry-run migration before making committed changes to target database.
+This performs a dry-run migration to verify if all works good should the versions be decided to be applied.
+Requires at least one successful run was made in the target database.

 ## Erase YUNIQL CLI Task
 Erases the target database objects (tables, procedures, functions, and others) using user defined clean-up scripts placed in `_erase` directory.
-Yuniql doesn't have automated erasure so user have to defined the scope of erasure.
+Yuniql doesn't have automated erasure so user have to prepare the scope of erasure.

 >WARNING: This is helpful in Dev and Test.
 Be very careful and remove this task when cloning pipelines for Production!